Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted and effectively target the different categories.
-The informed clues are specific to the correct answer, the misinformed clues are ambiguous enough to confuse the player, and the fake clues point to the wrong answers.
+Overall, the clues are well-structured and create a balanced challenge for the disinformer game.
+The informed clues are strong, the misinformed clues are adequately ambiguous, and the fake clues effectively misdirect.
+Minor improvements could be made to enhance the connection between the misinformed clues and the specific answer choices.

 ---